andrewda/node-securelogin/README.md

     - `ignoreProvider` - Ignore provider domain name
     - `ignoreClient` - Ignore client domain name
     - `ignoreExpiration` - Ignore the token expiration date

+Verifies a SecureLogin token and, if successful, returns the parsed object (see [`parse` method](#parse(sltoken)) above).
+If unsuccessful, returns an object with the `errors` property, an array of errors that occurred while parsing the token.